Mahdi321/D-Yelp-Hiring-freelancer/README.md

 Hiring (No need for trust):

-Revenue will be shared based on contrubuation percent.
-10% is mine.
+ 10% of Revenue is mine.
 Don't need to give me code.
 Closed source with expiration bomb is acceptable. so if I don't pay your commission it will stop working after a while